AidenFather/Travel-Sites-Review-web-scraping-Project/README.md

 # Notebooks
 There are two notebooks availabe in this repository.

--
+- Data_Processing&Initial_Analysis.ipynb
--
+- NLP_Sentiment_Analysis.ipynb

 # Figures
-Plots and figures generted in the notebooks can be found in the 'Fig' folder
+Plots and figures generted in the notebooks can be found in the 'Figures' folder in the repository

 # Blog
 Details of the project can be found in my [Blog](https://nycdatascience.com/blog/student-works/travel-sites-review-web-scraping/)